 Since the late 1980s, techno has been a growing musical genre having gained a permanent spot atop the charts in only the last five or six years.

-From the growing DJ presence in the summer festival scene to further acceptance in mainstream pop circles, the DJ industry is generating millions in return.
-As we look ahead in 2019, there are so many DJs on the cusp of becoming the next big thing.
+From the growing DJ presence in the EDM summer festival scene to further acceptance in mainstream pop circles, the DJ industry is generating millions in revenues.

 Cities across the world are presenting homegrown DJ talents and there’s been interest in more small, intimate venues for techno music.
 If you want to find great, contemporary techno this year, check out the top 10 DJs of 2019 – they’re in a class of their own.

 Amelie Lens is a Belgian electronic DJ, well-known for her live sets that mix classic acid, tribal influences, and bass-heavy minimalism.

 In the last couple years, Amelie Lens has gone from underground hero to headliner across bills with Richie Hawtin and others.